lowrycode/coin_tower_topple/training_the_ai.md

 - ***future estimate*** which takes into account the current reward obtained by taking action ***a*** and the Q-value for the best action in the next state ***Q(s',a')***
 - **α** is the learning rate which controls how much new information influences the update
   - `α=1`: The update is based only on new experiences (ignoring past experiences)
-  - `α=0`: The Q-value is based only on past experiences and therefore never changes (since new experiences are ignored)
+  - `α=0`: The Q-value is based only on past experiences and would therefore never be updated (since new experiences are ignored)

 The same formula could be expressed more precisely as: